 Most canopy fabric includes nylon, polyethylene, vinyl, and polyester.

 I recommend buying a canopy with high-quality and durable material.
 For example, waterproof polyester fabric is a good choice for a camping canopy for the rain.

 This is the best synthetic for a canopy as it is hard-wearing and requires less immediate care.
 It is also lightweight and has low bulk.
-It is easy to transport and store and makes pitching easier.
+In addition, it is easy to transport and store and makes pitching easier.

 You may also want to consider a polyethylene fabric.
 It is a step up from polyester with waterproofing capability.
 This is because polyethylene has a higher thread count than polyester.
 The higher thread count allows it to keep out heavy rainfall.
-But keep in mind it is less durable than polyester and not the best option in the long run.
+But remember, it is less durable than polyester and not the best option in the long run.

 Vinyl is a polyester fabric that has a coating of vinyl.
 This extra coating gives it waterproof and UV-resistant properties.
-It also has flame-retarding properties making it ideal for a bonfire.
-But this fabric can be very heavy.
+It also has flame-retarding properties, making it ideal for a bonfire.
+But this fabric can be weighty.

 … And protect you from the sun

 You may also want to consider the material with UPF protection (if you can find it).
 The UPF is the Ultraviolet Protection Factor.
-This is a relatively new rating for sun-protective material and clothing.
+This is a relatively new rating for sun-protective textiles and clothing.

 The Coleman Canopy below over heavy-duty UV guard.
 This gives you an extra layer of protection from the sun.
 The Quik Shade Hybrid canopy also has alumina protection.
 This provides 99% UV protection from the sun.

 Frame material to support your canopy (Aluminum vs. Steel)

 The frame is a massive part of your camping canopy and is essential for securing your structure for your campsite.
 It would be best if you considered weight, durability, and lifespan.
 A canopy frame will usually be aluminum or steel.
 This depends on the nature of your trip and what you have planned.